 - The visa status must be valid for you to begin work at UT Southwestern.

 Obtaining an H-1B Visa Stamp in your Passport

-If you change to H-1B status while in the U.S., we will provide you with the forms necessary to apply for an H-1B visa stamp prior to your first trip outside of the U.S.
+If you change to H-1B status while in the U.S., the International Affairs Office will provide you with the forms necessary to apply for an H-1B visa stamp prior to your first trip outside of the U.S.

-If your H-1B is sponsored while you are living outside of the U.S. we will have the embassy of your choice notified of the approval and will send you the documents necessary to apply for a visa stamp.
+If your H-1B is sponsored while you are living outside of the U.S., the International Affairs Office will have the embassy of your choice notified of the approval and we will send you the documents necessary to apply for a visa stamp.
 Please be aware that you may not enter the U.S. in H-1B status more than 10 days prior to the effective date of that status.

 As with all non-immigrant visas, the consular official has sole discretion to grant the visa.

 - Information about the embassy or consulate at which you will apply

 - Estimated wait times for visa processing and interview scheduling